MrStark-1234/FIX-AR-/README.md

 A custom AR headset solution to display IC data on a heads-up using ESP32, Rasp Pi, MQTT and dual TFTs

 Note:I have not implemented the AI repair and build guides.This is just a basic prototype that can display IC data on a heads-up.
+Hardware of the project has not yet been implemented.
 ## Hardware

 * AR heads up display made for Phones (custom or off the shelf)